joaquinfox/final_project/README.md

 #### Video Demo:
 #### Descriptioin

-MH generates a game of 10 questions, scores the results, and persists game stats to a file.
+MH is a tool to learn math.
+The program generates a game of 10 questions, scores the results, and persists game stats to a file.
+The game interface is the command line.
+Game execution is controlled from main() which calls helper functions to generate random questions and check answers.

+After the final question is answered, two custom objects are instantiated, a Game object which encapsulates game data, and a Player object, which encapsulates the file read and write functionality.
+Class methods are then called to perform the file IO.

 #### MVP
-A user plays the game
+The user can
 - execute math_hero.py from a command line
-- Is prompted to input username on the command line.
+- input username on the command line.
-- User recieves a question on the CL
+- receive a question on the CL
-- User inputs and answer and hits enter to submit
+- inputs an answer
-- Question is evaluated and right wrong feedback is printed to the screen
+- see right wrong feedback printed to the screen
-- the next question is printed
 - when 10 question have been completed, game stats are written to the game_history file and game stats are printed to the terminal

-The program  builds a game of (default length) 10 questions, and presents the questions one at a time.
-On answering correctly or incorrectly (with time remaining) the game generates some user feedback.
-TODO: What kind of feedback?

-MH further, returns a user score, and persists results to a file, with the date of the game, a user name, and a score.
-User is able to retrieve and print their game history.

-MVP: game interface will be the command line.
-Game parameters will be entered as argument flags on the CL.
-Questions will be printed to the CL and responses as well.
-User will answer via CL.
+#### Organization

 GAMEFLOW                                           LOGIC
 - execute mathmonster.py                            CL